PowerShell/PowerShell/docs/cmdlet-example/command-line-simple-example.md

    Import-Module .\mymodule.dll
    ```

-   Note: the module should import without errors.
+   Note: The module should import without errors.

 3. Execute the `Write-TimestampedMessage` command.